ninbura/pokemon-on-the-analogue-pocket/readme.md

 Some Pokémon games are unique due to their utilization of real-time clock, aka RTC.
 RTC keeps track of time while you aren't playing Pokémon games, essentially it syncs in-game time with real-time.
 In-game events such as Pokémon catchability, access ot the Move Tutor, Kurt's Apricorn Pokéballs, certain Pokémon evolutions, berry growth, lotteries, Secret Base battles, etc. depend on RTC.
 This causes complications depending on what method you're using to play Pokémon games on the Analogue Pocket.
 Bulbagarden has a nice [write up](https://bulbapedia.bulbagarden.net/wiki/Time) on what time/RTC effects in each generation of Pokémon.
 Generation 2 is much more dependant on RTC than generation 3, but it's important enough in both generations that I wouldn't consider playing without functional RTC.

 # optimal play method per game as of 2024/03/09
-- Red -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
-- Blue -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
-- Green -> GGBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts  (Stadium 1&2)
-- Yellow -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts  (Stadium 1&2)
+- games with RTC
     - Silver -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
     - Gold -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
     - Crystal -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
     - Ruby -> EZ-Flash Omega DE
     - Sapphire -> EZ-Flash Omega DE
     - Emerald -> EZ-Flash Omega DE
+- games without RTC
+    - If you have a preferred play method for whatever reason, feel free to use it here as every play method has no negative effects due to a lack of RTC.
+Though keep in mind that only the BennVenn MBC3000 & insideGadgets carts will be compatible with the N64 Game Pak & the upcoming Analogue 3D for Pokémon Stadium integration (see [here](#Why-do-i-want-to-interface-my-gen-12-games-with-the-N64-transfer-pack--Pokemon-Stadium-12)).
+    - Red -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
+    - Blue -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
+    - Green -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
+    - Yellow -> GBC RTC core / BennVenn MBC3000 or insideGadgets GBC RTC carts (Stadium 1&2)
-- Fire Red -> GBA core (no RTC)
+    - Fire Red -> GBA core
-- Leaf Green -> GBA core (no RTC)
+    - Leaf Green -> GBA core

 # play methods & pros/cons
 There are three methods of playing pokemon on the Analogue Pocket.